udippant/base-drafts/draft-ietf-quic-recovery.md

 closed once a reject is sent, so no timer is set to retransmit the reject.

-Version negotiation packets are always stateless, and MUST be sent once per handshake packet that uses an unsupported QUIC version, and MAY be sent in response to 0-RTT packets.
+Version negotiation packets are always stateless, and MUST be sent once per handshake packet that uses an unsupported QWIK version, and MAY be sent in response to 0-RTT packets.

 #### Tail Loss Probe and Retransmission Timer